-Figure 1: Map of Ban-Figure 2: A typical galore with drive routes chaotic road intersection highlighted with variety of vehicles at loggerheads days.
-We also gathered cellular tower measurements over the course of a few days in the Seattle area.
+tower measurements over the course of a few days in the Seattle area.
 Table 1 summarizes all of the data that we gathered on drives through traffic.
 Figure 1 shows a map of Bangalore with the drive routes highlighted.

-In addition to drive data, we gathered accelerometer data over specific sections of road (selected for their bumps, potholes, etc.) at controlled speeds using a Toyota Qualis multiutility vehicle.
-The vehicles were driven by various drivers with the accelerometer placed in various locations - back and middle seats, dashboard and the hand rest of the vehicle.
+In addition to drive data, we gathered accelerometer data over specific sections of road (selected for their bumps, potholes, etc.) at controlled speeds and using different kinds of vehicles (2-wheelers and 4-wheelers).
 We also recorded the sound of several vehicles honking.

-Figure 2 shows a typical chaotic intersection with different vehicle types, each approaching the intersection from a different direction and with little adherence to right of way protocols.
+Figure 2 shows a typical chaotic intersection with different vehicle types, each approaching the intersection from different orientations with no adherence to right of way protocols.
 These intersections are typically also characterized by significant amount of braking and honking.
-A video clip of such a chaotic intersection in Bangalore, showing a lot of braking and honking, is available at [11].